jonnonz1/nz-statute-book/acts/public/1992/ship-registration-act-1992.md

   (b) is a name accepted by the Registrar in respect of any other ship in the course of registration in that Part of the Register; or
-  (c) is likely to be confused with a name described in paragraph (a) or paragraph (b); or (d) is likely to be offensive to members of the public; or (e) is the name of any member of the Royal family, or claims or implies patronage of or any connection with Her Majesty or any other member of the Royal family; or
+  (c) is likely to be confused with a name described in paragraph (a) or paragraph (b); or (d) is likely to be offensive to members of the public; or (e) is the name of any member of the Royal family, or claims or implies patronage of or any connection with the Sovereign or any other member of the Royal family; or
   (f) is the name New Zealand without a prefix or suffix (unless the name is proposed to be used by the Crown); or (g) falsely suggests connection with—
     (i) the Crown; or